 Military Hospital Complex (1740)

 The Military Hospital was constructed under the Governance of Mahé de La Bourdonnais.
 He was the first French Governor that permanently resided on the island.
-As such, his mission was to develop a naval base in Port Louis to secure French possessions in the Indian Ocean Region.
 He initiated a number of civil and infrastructural works on the island that were crucial to succeed in such development.
 The Military Hospital was one of the first buildings constructed as part of this colonial design.

 Civil Hospital (1854)

-The Civil Hospital was constructed in 1854 on the remains of a French prison for slaves called the “Bagne”.
+The Civil Hospital was constructed in 1854 where the French prison for slaves called the “Bagne” was located.
 The Civil Hospital became an integral part of the health system established by the British with the aim to improve health conditions and reduce epidemics on the island.

 General Post Office (1870)